ds5678/Better-Fuel-Management/README.md

 * A custom radial menu has been added to make placing fuel containers easier.
 You can change the key or disable the menu in the Mod Settings.

 * Clicking on a fuel container in the inventory will restore it to full condition.
-This does not affect gameplay significantly
+This does not affect gameplay significantly.

 ## Installation